lucho1/JumpPointSearch/docs/README.md

 I won’t talk more about Starcraft II pathfinding since it’s not in the direction of this research, but if you want to know more, you can go to that [2011 GDC talk](https://www.gdcvault.com/play/1014514/AI-Navigation-It-s-Not) in which he explains it deeper (minutes 3 to 20), which is the same talk in which the orators explain the pathfinding for Heroes on the Move and Dragon Age Origin.
 Also, check the section 2.4 (Triangulation Based Pathfinding) of [this Pathfinding book](http://drops.dagstuhl.de/opus/volltexte/2013/4333/pdf/4.pdf) (pages 24-25) that explains a bit about Pathfinding with triangulated map representations.

-> ** *Specifically, [Constrained Delaunay Triangulation](https://en.wikipedia.org/wiki/Constrained_Delaunay_triangulation), which is a generalization of the [Delaunay Triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation) that not always accomplishes a rule called the Delaunay Condition that states that the circle circumscribed of each triangle dividing, in this case the map, cannot contain any vertex of other triangle.
+> *Specifically, [Constrained Delaunay Triangulation](https://en.wikipedia.org/wiki/Constrained_Delaunay_triangulation), which is a generalization of the [Delaunay Triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation) that not always accomplishes a rule called the Delaunay Condition that states that the circle circumscribed of each triangle dividing, in this case the map, cannot contain any vertex of other triangle.
 A [Triangulation](https://en.wikipedia.org/wiki/Triangulation_(geometry)) is the division of the map into triangles, for the people who does not know.*

+Probably they used this to build a Navigation Map in which use a pathfinding algorithm on top.

 ###### Dragon Age Origins
 The case of [Dragon Age Origins](https://www.ea.com/es-es/games/dragon-age/dragon-age-origins) is similar to the ones of its same talk in [GDC 2011 talk](https://www.gdcvault.com/play/1014514/AI-Navigation-It-s-Not) (minute 36 to 54), Starcraft II and Heroes on the Move, and as they were before, [Nathan Sturtevant](https://www.cs.du.edu/~sturtevant/) (consultant for [BioWare](http://www.bioware.com/) that implemented pathfinding engine) do not explain a lot regarding to pathfinding itself since it seems pretty similar to the previous talks, so it focuses more on path smoothing, quality and trap avoidance (how to prevent pathfinding to make weird things and make it look good).